arwajasminn/useless_project_temp/README.md

 - Member 3: [Name] - [College]

 ### Project Description
 [A volume slider that does not actually decrease or increase anything cause there's nothing playing in the background.
-Once the slider passes 100, it falls off the slider and a message pops up saying "Sanity lost!" and the slider breaks down into pieces where then the user has to place those pieces in the right order for the slider to be functioning again!]
+Once the slider passes 100, it falls off the slider and sadly you'll have to pick it up and place it back on the slider or else the volume gets into a "complex" situation!]

 ### The Problem (that doesn't exist)
 [Sliders-once symbols of control and stability,are now abused- recklessly dragged beyond their limits.No one asks what happens after 100.No one cares when the slider cries.]

 ### The Solution (that nobody asked for)
-[How are you solving it?
-Keep it fun!]
+[We gave the slider emotions — because sliders have feelings too.
+Past 100, it doesn’t just get louder; it starts questioning its existence.
+So it rolls, falls, bounces, and breaks free… until society (the sine wave) pulls it back.]

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [Languages used]
+- [HTML, CSS, JavaScript]
-- [Frameworks used]
+- [None- pure Vanilla JS for maximum chaos]
-- [Libraries used]
+- [None- pure Vanilla JS for maximum chaos]
-- [Tools used]
+- [Visual Studio Code , Git and Github for version control, Vercel- quick and easy deployment]

 For Hardware:
 - [List main components]